Aaron's Running Story

 Learning when to eat

-On May 22, 2013, while meeting about something else, my personal doctor, Richard Galgano taught me what I had never heard before about eating:
+On May 22, 2013, while meeting about something else, my personal doctor, Richard Galgano taught me something about eating I had never heard before:

 "When you're hungry, eat.
 When you're not hungry, don't eat."

 It only took me about 48 hours to learn the difference, and the effect was remarkable.
-It turns out that I was mostly eating because it was meal time, or food was available at the office, or I was bored.
-But eating when hungry changed everything.
+It turns out that I was mostly eating because it was mealtime, or food was available at the office, or I was bored or anxious.
+Eating when hungry changed everything.

 At my daughter Ellie's first day of kindergarten, in August, 2013.